 House prices in 'PR7 5', Eccleston

-This article reveals price per square metre data and various charts to help you understand current housing market in 'PR7 5' (Eccleston, Chorley) - statistics were last calculated on 16 October 2024.
+Price per square metre data and charts revealed.
+Latest statistics for the housing market in 'PR7 5' (Eccleston, Buckshaw Village) - calculated on 04 March 2026.

 Defining 'PR7 5'